GraceAhamefula/se-assignment-2-introduction-to-software-engineering-GraceAhamefula/README.md

 Questions:
 Define Software Engineering:
 What is software engineering, and how does it differ from traditional programming?
+Software engineering is the development, operation and maintenance of software products using well-defined scientific or engineering principles, methods and tools in order to solve real-world problems.
+The outcome of software engineering is an efficient and reliable software products.

 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.